Student Code of Conduct

-At Wales High School students and staff work together to:
+All Wales High School students are expected to:

 - Be polite and show consideration for others.